Penalizing complexity priors for Bayesian inference of circular models: Conclusion and Outlook

-With prior selection strategies addressed in this work, the next step involves developing general and intuitive procedures for constructing a variety of Bayesian circular models, including those with circular objectives, circular covariates, and circular responses.
-Future efforts will also focus on extending the framework to accommodate joint priors and providing conditional PC priors, which are vital for handling multi-parameter and multi-modal distributions and models.
+Building upon the prior selection strategies and the PC prior for circular distributions addressed in this paper, we develop a general Bayesian regression framework capable of handling circular responses, circular covariates, linear covariates, or any combination of these \citep{ye2026bayesian}.
+Future efforts will also focus on extending the prior selection framework to accommodate joint priors and providing conditional PC priors, which are important for handling multi-parameter and multi-modal distributions and models.